wckdrzr/Gaspar/README.md

 **ReturnTypeOverride**    `string`    Allows you to override the return type name that is generated.
 Particularly useful if your return type is obscured (e.g. in `ContentResult`).
 Use as follows:

 - `[ExportFor(GasparType.Angular, ReturnTypeOverride = "MyType"]`

+**Timeout**    `long (milliseconds)`    For C# Service Communications this provides a default timeout value for calls made to this controller/action.
+This can easily be overridden on any individual call.

+For Ocelot, this allows you to provide a QoS Timeout value in the configuration.

 **Scopes**    `Array of strings`    For Ocelot - list of scopes to be used in "AllowedScopes" of the "AuthenticationOptions" section in the Ocelot config.
 If set this will override scopes generated from the `DefaultScopes` and `ScopesByHttpMethod` configuration.